mrn-aglic/examples/airflow-new-features/dags/feat23/Readme.md

 transfer_to_s3 = PythonOperator.partial(
     task_id="transfer_to_s3",
     python_callable=_transfer_to_s3,
+    ...
 ).expand(op_kwargs=create_batches.output.map(prep_arg))
 ```
+(The actual code source also includes parallel task mapping
+limits)

 The `partial` method crates an `OperatorPartial`.
 As the docs say: “_it only exists at DAG-parsing time;